 - The sequel also adds an enemy that fits the bill: Goliaths, the Bandits' Giant Mooks.
 Knocking a Goliath's helmet off will reveal his hideously mutated head, angering him so much he drops his guns and starts attacking anything nearby, friend or foe.
 Killing enemies in this state causes him to get bigger and stronger and regenerate all of his health.

 - There's also DLC character Krieg the Psycho, whose special skill has him go on a rampage with his buzz-axe, regenerating health for every kill he earns in this state.
 Two of his skill trees focus on fighting as crazed as possible, with the Mania tree focusing on melee combat and dealing as much damage as you take while the Bloodlust tree focusing on constantly doing damage to the enemy.
+When designing Krieg, they had the specific rule that none of Krieg's abilities should ever encourage stalling, taking cover, or otherwise delaying - Krieg players should, where possible, be running around murdering people, not waiting or hiding.

 - In Fire Emblem, Berserker is an actual character class.
 Their identifying traits are incredibly high strength stats, piss poor defense stats, can only use axes (which are the strongest weapons compared to swords and lances), and have an added critical hit bonus.
 This makes them heavy hitters, but also rather fragile at the same time.